squid-cache/squid-cache.github.io/Features/SquidAppliance.rst

 A backup of the configuration files is relatively static and should not make a difference on files system choice for the cache ( orpersistent storage) partition.
 If the cache is setup as it's own direct access partition, then a single smaller partition should be created to hold the configuration files.

-According to [http://wiki.squid-cache.org/BestOsForSquid this page] the best file system to set up the cache is probably ReiserFS or EXT3.
+According to [[http://wiki.squid-cache.org/BestOsForSquid|this page]] the best file system to set up the cache is probably ReiserFS or EXT3.

 === Cache File Options ===
-[http://wiki.squid-cache.org/SquidFaq/CyclicObjectStorageSystem COSS] is apparently the recommended cache system now for small objects.
+[[http://wiki.squid-cache.org/SquidFaq/CyclicObjectStorageSystem|COSS]] is apparently the recommended cache system now for small objects.
 There does not seem to be any information as to if it is better installed on a file system or with direct partition access.
 Presumably direct partition access would be best.

 I don't see any information on which of the other cache_dir types (aufs, diskd or ufs) are best for storing large files.